Memphis massacre of 1866: The day before the riots

 Officers commended black soldiers for restraint in these cases.
 But rumors spread among the white community that black people were planning some type of organized revenge for such incidents.
 Trouble was anticipated after most black Union troops (the Third United States Colored Heavy Artillery Regiment) were mustered out of the army on April 30, 1866.
 The former soldiers had to remain in the city for several days while they waited to receive their discharge pay; the Army took back their weapons, but some of the men had gained private ones.
 They passed the time by walking around town, drinking, and celebrating.

 On the afternoon of April 30, a street fight broke out between a group of three black soldiers and four Irish policemen.
 After taunting on both sides and a physical collision, a police officer hit a soldier in the head with a firearm, hard enough to break his weapon.
 After more fighting, the two groups went their separate ways.
 News of the incident spread across town.
+That night, drunken black veterans fired pistols in the streets.

 Riots

 Conflict with black soldiers

 On May 1, 1866, a large group of black soldiers, women, and children gathered in a public space, forming an impromptu street party.
-At about 4 PM, City Recorder John Creighton ordered four police officers to break up the group.
+The group coalesced around South Street, and some of those present began shouting and discharging firearms.
+At about 4 pm, City Recorder John Creighton ordered four police officers to break up the group.
 The police obeyed, although the area was outside their jurisdiction, and Creighton was outside their chain of command.

 Tension escalated as the soldiers refused to disperse.
 The four officers, being outnumbered, retreated and called for reinforcements.
 The soldiers gave chase and gunfire broke out.
-Officer Stevens accidentally shot himself in the leg while drawing his firearm.
+Officer Stephens accidentally shot himself in the leg while drawing his firearm.
 His injury was blamed on the soldiers; it served as a rallying cause for police reinforcements and other participants in the riot.
 The conflict escalated and Officer Finn was shot and killed on Avery Street.

 Creighton and O'Neill left the scene to report that two police officers had been shot.
 A force of city police and angry white residents assembled to engage the black soldiers.
 Several soldiers were shot and killed early in the evening, including some who were fleeing and wounded, and one who was already under arrest.

 General George Stoneman was asked to use military force to restore order; he declined and suggested that Sheriff Winters create a posse.
 Stoneman authorized Captain Arthur W. Allyn to deploy two units of soldiers from Fort Pickering.
 They patrolled Memphis from about 6 to 10 or 11 PM, by which time most of the black soldiers had retired.
 Stoneman also ordered all black soldiers returning to Fort Pickering to be disarmed and kept on base.